michaltykac/proshade/README.md

 The ProSHADE library can be linked as any other C++ library, that is by using the **-lproshade** option when calling the compiler (tested on *clang* and *g++* ) and including the header file (**ProSHADE.hpp**).
 However, as the **ProSHADE.hpp** header file includes header files from some of the dependencies, any C++ project linking against the ProSHADE library will need to provide their paths to the compiler.
 Moreover, if the ProSHADE library was not installed in the system folders (which are by defaul in the compiler paths), any project linking against the ProSHADE library will also need to provide the path to the libproshade.a/so/dylib library file and the RPATH to the same location.
 The following list states all the paths that may be required for a successfull compilation against the ProSHADE library:

- - **-I/path/to/proshade/install/include** This path is required for the cmaplib dependency header file to be located correctly.
-It may not needed if cmaplib is installed into system folders, i.e. when ProSHADE was installed with the CMake -DINSTALL_LOCALLY=TRUE option.
 - **-I/path/to/proshade/extern/soft-2.0/include** This path is required for the SOFT2.0 dependency header file to be located correctly (it is confusingly called *fftw_wrapper.h*).
  - **-L/path/to/proshade/install/lib** This is the path the where libproshade.a/so/dylib is installed.
 If ProSHADE was installed using the CMake -DINSTALL_LOCALLY=TRUE option, then this path may already be available to the compiler and it may not be needed.
  - **-Wl,-rpath,/path/to/proshade/install/lib** or **-rpath /path/to/proshade/install/lib** This compiler option will be required if the proshade library was not installed into a system folder which is already included in the project's RPATH.